BowenTan02/CX4640_Final_Project/Report.md

 ## Overview
 Finite difference methods (FDM) serve as a cornerstone in numerical analysis, particularly for solving partial differential equations and boundary value problems.
 These methods effectively transform continuous differential problems into discrete approximations, making them computationally efficient.

 The fundamental principle involves replacing continuous derivatives with discrete approximations.
-This process typically involves converting differential equations into algebraic equations, establishing a grid over the solution domain, and applying appropriate boundary conditions.
+This process typically involves converting differential equations into algebraic equations, establishing a grid over the solution domain, and applying appropriate boundary conditions [1].

 ## Finite-Difference-Methods-Background-and-Overview

 Finite differences approximate derivatives by replacing continuous differential operators with discrete approximations over a mesh or grid.
-The accuracy and stability of these approximations depend on both the spatial mesh size and temporal step size when dealing with time-dependent problems [1].
+The accuracy and stability of these approximations depend on both the spatial mesh size and temporal step size when dealing with time-dependent problems [2].

 ### Mathematical Foundation
 For a given function *f(x)*, the derivative *f'(x)* with $x = a$ is defined as: